Published On: Feb 24 2013 10:08:24 PM CSTUpdated On: Feb 25 2015 01:00:00 AM CST

 1956: In a closed session at the 20th Congress of the Communist Party of the Soviet Union, Soviet leader Nikita Khrushchev delivers the speech "On the Personality Cult and its Consequences," denouncing the cult of personality of the late Soviet leader Joseph Stalin.
 In the speech, Khrushchev accused Stalin of intolerance, brutality and abuse of power.

-1954: Musician and singer-songwriter John Doe, best known as a co-founder and vocalist/bassist of the Los Angeles punk band X, is born John Nommensen Duchac in Decatur, Ill.
+1954: Musician and singer-songwriter John Doe, best known as a co-founder and vocalist/bassist of the Los Angeles punk band X, is born John Nommensen Duchac in Decatur, Illinois.
 Doe has also acted in movies such as "Great Balls of Fire!," "Road House," "Vanishing Point," "Boogie Nights" and "The Good Girl" and the TV show "Roswell."

 1951: The first Pan American Games are held in Buenos Aires, Argentina.
 The event included 2,513 athletes from 21 countries, competing in 18 sports.
 The competition is held between athletes from nations of the Americas, held every four years in the year before the Summer Olympic Games.